LenKagamine/lenkagamine.github.io/_projects/enlighten.md

 layout: project
 title: Enlighten
 description: Collaborative multiplayer webgame
-tools: javascript, nodejs, socketio
+tools: JavaScript, Node.js, Socket.io
 github: Enlighten
 link: enlighten-game.herokuapp.com
 ---

+### About

 Enlighten is a multiplayer webgame, using Node.js and Socket.io for multiple players, and hosted on Heroku's PAAS.

-Inspired by other webgames, Enlighten is centered around cooperation; rather than players competing against each other, they band together to advance.
+Inspired by other webgames, Enlighten is centered around cooperation; rather than players competing against each other, they play together to advance.
 Hence, the more players online, the easier it is to traverse the levels.

-Initially, I started this project to learn JavaScript and how to handle client and server-side code.
+Initially, I started this project to learn JavaScript and how to handle client and server side code.
 It is still in development, with many features planned.
 Currently, there are three levels available with increasing difficulty.

+### Gameplay

+- Use WASD or the arrow keys to move.
+- The player carries around a torch, which illuminates a small area around them.
+This light decays over time.
+- There are also large areas of light scattered throughout levels, called campfires.
+Walking over their centre will relight torches to its original brightness.
+- Colliding into a wall will return the player back to the start of the level.
+At that position, a small light will be placed for five minutes before disappearing.
+- Once reaching the end of a level, the player will be teleported to the start of the next level.

+Note: since there are only three levels, finishing the last level will send the player back to the start of the last level.

+### Requirements

+Enlighten needs the following dependencies:

+- Node.js with NPM
+- Socket.io
+- Express

+Clone the repository, and run `npm install` to install all the dependencies.

+To start the server, run `npm start`.

+The game will be available at `localhost:5000`, or wherever it's installed.